Skip to content

 Facebook Twitter LinkedIn Pinterest Email Copy Link

-It is May in coastal Mississippi.
-And just when you are enjoying the nice cool mornings, it begins – Deer Fly season!
+Deer Fly season, and so it begins.
 First, you hear the buzz of these aerial acrobats as they make their first pass by your head.
 Your arms twitch with anticipation of their landing, somewhere on exposed skin, usually your face.
 You cannot stop that first swing and a miss as your hand delivers its blow.

 I always get the same questions every year about these pesky flies, so let me share a bit about them.
 First of all, deer flies, also known as yellow flies, are from a large group of blood-sucking insects that include their larger cousins, horse flies.
 Females are blood-seeking while males feed on nectar during their short lives.
 Larvae are aquatic, living in a variety of wetlands, including the tidal marshes along the coast.
 Deer fly maggots are predatory, feeding on small aquatic critters in the mud of marshes.